 The School of Physics & Astronomy is a flourishing member of the Science Faculty in this prestigious University.
-We are committed to excellence and innovation in teaching, and run one of the most popular undergraduate degree programmes in the country.
-Each year we welcome around one hundred and sixty new undergraduate students.
+We are committed to excellence and innovation in teaching, and each year we welcome around one hundred and sixty new undergraduate students.

 We offer a range of scholarships and bursaries based on academic achievement in our first year assessment, and in the examinations for university entrance (e.g. A-level).

 The School's admissions brochure is an excellent source of information and is available for download in pdf format.

-Excellent performance in NSS (National Student Survey): We are delighted that our graduating students rated us at 95% for ‘overall satisfaction’ with their physics degree course.
-This is reflected in our consistently high top ten position in the annual Times national league table for Physics.
+Excellent performance in NSS (National Student Survey): We are delighted that our graduating students rated us at 96% for ‘overall satisfaction’ with their physics degree course.
+This is also reflected in our high position in the 2018 Times Good University Guide.